UOA-MEDSCI-736/kdea020-metabolomics/README.md

 ------------------------------------------------------------------------

-**NoRAND** is a simple program designed to perform basic interpretive statistics on non-randomised metabolomics data.
+**NoRAND** is a simple R script designed to perform basic interpretive statistics on non-randomised metabolomics data.

 The main NoRAND functions:

 - Processing of non-randomised metabolomics data
 - Graphical output of compound abundance between samples
-- Comparative statistical models to estimate the contribution of Type I error in the sample
+- Comparative statistical models to estimate the contribution of Type I errors in the data
 - Parametric and non-parametric interpretive statistical output

 ### Installation of NoRAND
+Installation of NoRAND is simple: download the files and folders from this Github repository altogether in a .zip archive, and then extract them (keeping the directories intact) to the folder of your choice.
+Please ensure that you have R version 3.3.0 or later installed on your operating system of choice.

 ### Dependencies
+There are two external R packages upon which NoRAND is dependent:

+#### Qvalue
-For interpretive statistics of metabolites, NoRAND employs the qvalue package from BioConductor.
+- For interpretive statistics of metabolites, NoRAND employs the qvalue package from BioConductor.
+This package is not available through CRAN.
+- Full installation instructions are available at [the official BioConductor page for the qvalue package]()
+-

+#### Testthat
+- Testthat is used by NoRAND for automated testing of functions.
+You may download it from [CRAN](https://cran.r-project.org/web/packages/testthat/index.html).
+- Alternatively, testthat can be acquired by running R from the command line (or RStudio) and entering `install.packages(testthat)`.
+- Testthat was created by Hadley Wickham

 ### Runnning NoRAND
 It is highly recommended that you run NoRAND (NoRAND_main.R) through RStudio (LINK), as it provides an intuitive way of working with R scripts.
 This also makes it easy to save plots produced by the script, as one can simply right-click on the plot in the viewer window of RStudio and export an image file.
 However, NoRAND will still work without issue from the command line in Windows, Ubuntu 16.04, or MacOSX.
 Simply navigate to the "main" folder of NoRAN (where the readme D and type "Rscript NoRAND_main.R".